electron-userland/electron-wix-msi/README.md

 without temporarily corrupting the installation.
 If files are locked during an update then the MSI engine schedules file operation after the next reboot.
 While files that are not locked will be overwritten immediately.
-That can cause unexpected behavior of your App.
-The version based folder structure avoids these problems and leads to a more robust user experience.
+That can cause unexpected behavior of your app.
+The version-based folder structure avoids these problems and leads to a more robust user experience.
 ``` js
 C:\Program Files\